iAvoe/CCNA-Security-210-260-Module-2-Review/README.md

  - Countermeasure: training, WIPS

 **List human errors that could compormise a network**
- - Misconfiguration (e.g., Microsoft Azure admin accidentally switched dmz from private to public)
+ - Misconfiguration: using WEP or Open-System WiFi (e.g., Microsoft Azure admin accidentally switched dmz from private to public)
  - Bad habits: plugging their AP to corp network
  - Bad installation: APs are installed too easy to reach
  - Ad-hoc network (WANET): employee using hotspots, blue-tooth to pass files